toralf/torutils/README.md

 sudo ./ipv6-rules.sh start
 ```

-Now ensure, that the package _iptables-persistent_ is either de-installed or at least disabled.
+Ensure that the package _iptables-persistent_ is either de-installed or at least disabled.
-Create cron jobs (via `crontab -e`) e.g.:
+Create cron jobs like:

 ```cron
 # DDoS prevention